sergiy79/codecombat/Setup-on-Windows:-a-step-by-step-guide.md

 #### TLDR
 1. [download](#download);
 2. unarchive;
-3. open setup.exe and follow instructions;
+3. open setup.exe and follow the instructions;
-4. open configuration.exe and follow instructions;
+4. open configuration.exe and follow the instructions;
-5. start SCOCODE.bat and enjoy your fresh Code Combat environment;
+5. start .\SCOCODE.bat and enjoy your fresh Code Combat environment;
 6. in case of an error in one of the opened windows of step 5, redo the step;

 #### Index